 Experiences and stories like these rob a significant segment of society of their ability to enjoy and benefit from being in the outdoors.
 It robs them of opportunities that I don’t even have to think twice about.

-When I created the ‘Voices of a Flyway’ project, my main goal was to highight the shared connections we all have with the natural world so we can collectively better understand how to move forward more sustainably.
+When I created the ‘Voices of a Flyway’ project, my main goal was to highlight the shared connections we all have with the natural world so we can collectively better understand how to move forward more sustainably and equitably.
 This includes elevating the voices of people of color and other minorities.

 The echoes of Mr. Cooper’s and Mr. Arbery’s stories reverberate in our project.
 We spoke with numerous people of color and minorities who can’t experience nature like I can.
 They either have issues accessing natural spaces, big corporations and government poison the land and air where they live, and some, taking heed of history, flat out fear venturing into unfamiliar outdoor spaces.